Inditex rally pushes European shares up ahead of UK election

 This had a knock-on effect on other property-related stock with Hibernia Reit down 3.5 per cent.
 Builder Glenveagh was down 1.2 per cent while Cairn Homes was 0.8 per cent lower.

-Elsewhere, Ryanair proved resilient, closing flat after Tui `group updated the market about winter bookings.
-It said the grounding of its Boeing 737 MAX planes would continue to drag on profits.
+Elsewhere, Ryanair proved resilient, closing flat after Tui Group updated the market about winter bookings.
+It said the grounding of its Boeing 737 MAX aircraft would continue to drag on profits.

 London